coldshrine/study-notes/talks/how-to-make-a-sandwich.md

 Timing in feedback is everything. **Small and frequent** is better than **large and infrequent** to people.
 Anual reviews, I'm gonna tell you something bad that you did 11 months ago any delay on receiving feedback means that you are basically going blind

 - Reduces responsiveness
+- Limits the options (to react to that)